meteor314/ny-cli/README.md

   -j, --jack         autoplay in omx** using the audio jack
   -f, --path         change buffer file path
   -b, --blocklist    use the specified blocklist
-  -n, --no-quit      do not quit peerflix on vlc exit
+  -n, --no-quit      do not quit stream on vlc exit
   -a, --all          select all files in the torrent
   -r, --remove       remove files on exit
   -h, --hostname     host name or IP to bind the server to